bjoernboeckle/mqtt-presence/README.md

 ## 🧠 License & Credits

-Apache License.
+Licensed under the Apache License 2.0.
 Developed by [Bjoern Boeckle](https://github.com/bjoernboeckle).
-Special thanks to the Home Assistant community.
+Special thanks to the Home Assistant community for inspiration and support.